Green Your Super Bowl Party

 Game Plan: Make a waste-conscious shopping list

 Can’t pass up on a full-fledged meal?
 Using reusable dishware and utensils will save you carbon emissions and money.
-All products – reusable and disposable - require extracting resources (oil, timber, mineral ores), refining, and transportation in between each step.
-Compared to that, washing a few dishes is not so hard after all.
 If you don’t have enough at your house, see if you can borrow them from a friend or rent them from a nearby party store.

 If you opt for the disposable route, purchase fully-compostable paper plates over plastic ones.
 Beware of tricky labeling like “biodegradable,” or no labeling on utensils; these faux-green items are not recyclable or compostable.
 Compostable utensils and plastics accepted in San Francisco’s compost program must be labeled “compostable.”